+ What is H2USA?

 FCVs and the fueling stations to supply the hydrogen will be just as safe as conventional systems today.

 Hydrogen has been safely produced and used in the U.S. industrial sector for more than half a century.
 As with every fuel, safe handling practices are required but hydrogen is non-toxic and does not pose a threat to human or environmental health if released.

-Hydrogen codes and standards are in place at the national level ensure that hydrogen fueling stations are as safe as their gasoline counterparts.
-These national codes and standards are being adopted at the local and regional level.
+Hydrogen codes and standards in place at the national level ensure that hydrogen fueling stations are as safe as their gasoline counterparts.
+These national codes and standards are also being adopted at the local and regional level.

 All FCVs have to meet the same rigorous federal safety standards that apply to all consumer vehicles.
 In addition to meeting those standards, vehicle manufacturers are also participating in additional pre-market safety testing in cooperation with the California Fuel Cell Partnership.